gjeschke/MMMx/docs/source/rigi.rst

     *   this must be specified, start with 10,000 if you are not sure and see how long it takes
     *   actual number of trials is a product of integer digital resolutions for all core restraints and may be smaller
     *   the larger ``T``, the better the resolution of the exhaustive search
-    *   computation time is linear in actual number of trials
+    *   computation time is linear in actual number of parallel blocks (ceiling of number of trials divide by 10000)

 ``models``
 ---------------------------------